 Let’s define social skydiving.
-Social skydiving is the art of chatting and meeting strangers randomly in order to make a new friend, get a date, get over social anxiety, or any other form of getting out of your social comfort zone.
+Social skydiving is the art of chatting and meeting strangers randomly in order to make a new friend, get a date, get over social anxiety, flirt with attractive people, or any other form of getting out of your social comfort zone.

 Why would anyone want to do this?

 Being shy for many years of my life cost me many opportunities to interact socially.
 After all those years, I wanted to do a social experiment that allowed me to have something anyone would want: Choice.